RocketReader

 The Reading Level is designed to classify English books.
 A number of of the reading level determines are tied to English properties such as common abbreviations, frequently appearing words, common suffixes, methods of stemming words, syllablization, punctuation and frequency distributions of iall letters and the first letter of each word.
 For this reason the reading level is only currently provided for English ebooks.

-Q. You silly scientists with your crazy statistics!
+Q. You crazy scientists with your statistics!
 Why reduce something as complex as a work of literature down to a single reading level?

 Reading Tips: ‘…We may not all be slam-dunking sensations like Shaq, but stamina is important in a key area in our lives: our ability to read well.…’ read article